A Graceful Liar

-A Graceful Liar is an ongoing South Korean television series written by Lee Do-hyun, directed by Son Seok-jin, and starring Lee Si-a, Lee Il-hwa, Seol Jung-hwan, Han Ki-woong, and Lee Hyo-na.
+A Graceful Liar is a 2025–2026 South Korean television series written by Lee Do-hyun, directed by Son Seok-jin, and starring Lee Si-a, Lee Il-hwa, Seol Jung-hwan, Han Ki-woong, and Lee Hyo-na.
 The series unfolds as a daughter and mother who were bound by blood but separated for many years, becoming embroiled in a twisted game of lies and manipulation when they're reunited as in-laws.
-It premiered on KBS2 on September 22, 2025, and airs every Monday to Friday at 19:50 (KST).
+It aired on KBS2 from September 22, 2025, to February 20, 2026, every Monday to Friday at 19:50 (KST).

-Synopsis
+Plot

 Cha Jung-won, who has had a tough life after being abandoned by her biological mother and having her father falsely accused of murder, and growing up in poverty.
 Her so-called best friend, Joo Young-chae, betrayed her trust by stealing her design and getting accepted to study abroad.
 Although Jung-won thought she'd long moved on, Young-chae's betrayal still stung.
 But when Young-chae steals her design again, Jung-won decides she's had enough and sets out to reclaim what's rightfully hers, refusing to show kindness to someone who doesn't deserve it.

 Joo Young-chae, who used to mockingly call Jung-won by her name, finds herself in a difficult situation.
 She asks Jung-won to impersonate her, allowing Young-chae to escape her controlling mother and start anew with her lover abroad.
 As Jung-won takes on Young-chae's identity, she's met with admiration, but slowly, her true self gets overshadowed.
 She enjoys being the rich daughter, and despite it being fake, she feels so alive.
-Before her wedding day to Jin Se-hoon, Jung-won discovers a shocking truth about her mother-in-law – they're biologically related.
-A paternity test confirms the truth.
-Seeing her mother's luxurious life starkly contrasts with her own struggles, Jung-won seeks revenge by marrying her stepson and starting a war of lies.
+Before her wedding day to Jin Se-hoon, Jung-won discovers a shocking truth about her mother-in-law.
+A paternity test reveals they're connected by blood.
+Jung-won is fueled by resentment as she witnesses her mother's wealthy life with another family, a stark contrast to her own struggles.
+She sets her sights on revenge, plotting to marry her stepson and start a war of lies.